TUM-FAF/FAF-121-Gusan-Gina/IDE/README.md

 ####•Create a VCS hook (1 pt)

 ####•Make your CLI text editor to highlight code (1 pt)

+In order to do this, I had to find out that Vim has a buil-in syntax highlighter and the command that provides it is:

+`:syntax on/off`

 ####•Create a VCS alias (1 pt)